Announcement Type: Competing Supplement

 V. Application Review Information

-(1) Describe the applicant's current public health activities, including programs or services currently provided, interactions with other public health authorities in the regions (state, local, or Tribal) and how long the organization has been operating.
-Specifically describe the organization's current capacity to conduct applied research projects, train community health representatives, implement quality improvement initiatives, and/or organize cancer survivor group leadership trainings and provide examples of implementing these activities.
+(1) Describe the applicant's current public health activities including programs or services currently provided, interactions with other public health authorities in the regions (state, local, or Tribal) and how long it has been operating.
+Specifically describe current epidemiologic capacity and history of support for such activities.

 (2) Provide a physical location of the TEC and area to be served by the proposed program including a map (include the map in the attachments), and specifically describe the office space and how it is going to be paid for.

 (3) Describe the applicant's user population.
-The applicant must demonstrate AI/ANs will be served and must be substantiated by documentation describing IHS user populations, United States Census Bureau data, clinical catchment data, or any method that is scientifically and epidemiologically valid.
+The applicant must demonstrate AI/ANs will be served and must be substantiated by documentation describing IHS user populations, United States Census Bureau data, clinical catchment data, or any method that is scientifically and epidemiologically valid data.

-(1) State in measurable and realistic terms the objectives and appropriate activities to achieve each objective for the projects under the Substantial Involvement Description for Cooperative Agreement, Section B. Grantee Cooperative Agreement Award Activities located on page 8.
+(1) State in measurable and realistic terms the objectives and appropriate activities to achieve each objective for the projects as listed in the Substantial Involvement Description for Cooperative Agreement, B. Grantee Cooperative Agreement Award Activities.

 (2) Identify the expected results, benefits, and outcomes or products to be derived from each objective of the project.